dynamsoft-docs/capture-vision-docs-js/programming/javascript/user-guide/utility-readme.md

 # Dynamsoft Utility Module

-The Dynamsoft Utility module defines auxiliary classes shared between all Dynamsoft SDKs.
+The Dynamsoft Utility module defines auxiliary classes shared by Dynamsoft SDKs compliant with the [DCV (Dynamsoft Capture Vision) architecture](https://www.dynamsoft.com/capture-vision/docs/core/architecture/index.html).

 The current version is 1.0.10 and it contains definitions for the following classes: